 “Sorry, Because of its privacy settings, this video cannot be played here”

 If you’re seeing this error in the player, the video you are watching has domain-level privacy enabled.
 The video’s owner can adjust the domains where a video can appear within “Where can this video be embedded?” section of the embed settings page.

 If the domain is listed in your video settings page, but the error is still appearing, the domain specified in your address bar may be different from the domain sent to the Vimeo player.
 In these cases, the privacy error may appear.
 Contact a web developer to confirm if there is anything in your site's HTML code that could be blocking the referrer from reaching our player iframe.

 “Unsupported viewing environment: Your system is having trouble playing this video”

-If you’re seeing this error consistently, your system or browser may not support playback in the Vimeo player.
+If you’re seeing this error for all videos, your system or browser may not support playback in the Vimeo player.
 To start, double check the following: